knapply/syknapptic/content/page/about.md

     }
 </style>

 Hi, I'm Brendan.
-I'm interested in developing the data-driven insights required to fully enable decision makers.
+I'm interested in using data to develop evidence-based insights.

-Topically, I primarily focus on national security issues.
-Considering the wildly interdisciplinary nature of such work, I am constantly exploring different fields.
+I primarily focus on conflict and security issues, which is work that I characterize as being wildly interdisciplinary.
+The result is that I'm constantly exploring theories and methods that developed in other fields.

 In the past, I worked as a security manager, combat medic, noncommissioned officer, linguist, and herder of cats.

-When I finally returned to formal academia, I developed a love for data analysis and programming.
-Since then, I have focused on the fusion of computational and quantitative methods with rich domain knowledge in topics spanning hybrid conflict, terrorism, insurgency, WMD, and threat finance.
+When I finally had a chance to return to academia, I developed a love for data analysis and programming.
+This was primarily fueled by a fascination with network analysis.

+Since then, I have focused on the fusion of computational methods with domain expertise in topics spanning hybrid conflict, insurgency, WMD, and threat finance.

+Disciplines that I've used in my work include network analysis, spatial statistics, remote sensing, natural language processing, and machine learning.

 # About this Blog

 ![](http://res.cloudinary.com/syknapptic/image/upload/v1516468904/logo_rd5ifq.png)

-This site is intended to showcase analysis, code, walkthroughs, and lessons-learned from data-centric projects.

-The topics will seek to address the interests of two audiences that are oftentimes more distinct than I'd like: those with an interest in data analysis (R enthusiasts in particular) and those interested in open-source intelligence.
+My goal is to address the interests of two audiences that are oftentimes more distinct than I'd like:

+* those with an interest in modern data analysis (R enthusiasts in particular)
+* those interested in open-source intelligence.

 ## Motivation